Patient education: Surgical procedures for breast cancer — Mastectomy and breast conserving therapy (Beyond the Basics)

 TREATMENT AFTER SURGERY

 Treatment after surgery, called adjuvant treatment, is often recommended for women with invasive breast cancer.
 Adjuvant treatment is discussed in a separate article.
 (See "Patient education: Early-stage breast cancer treatment in postmenopausal women (Beyond the Basics)" and "Patient education: Early stage breast cancer treatment in premenopausal women (Beyond the Basics)".)

 SURVEILLANCE AFTER INITIAL TREATMENT

 After being treated for breast cancer, there is a risk that breast cancer may recur or a new breast cancer may develop.
 Breast cancer survivors are advised to see their surgeon and/or medical oncologist every six months for an examination.
 Some patients may require examinations every three months, especially within the first three years.
 Your doctor will advise you on the appropriate follow-up schedule for you.

-A yearly mammogram should be performed for all women who have undergone BCT or a unilateral mastectomy.
+A yearly mammogram should be performed for all women who have undergone breast conserving therapy or a unilateral mastectomy.
 In most instances, mammography after mastectomy and breast reconstruction is usually not recommended.
 (See "Approach to the patient following treatment for breast cancer".)

 A summary of the American Society of Clinical Oncology's recommendations for surveillance after breast cancer treatment is provided in the table (table 1).